prashantpawar/sol-unit/README.md

 `mocha` or `npm test`.

-I cut out most of the tests with the update, as they were centered around Ethereum.
+I cut out most of the tests with the update to js Ethereum.
 Will add more tests gradually.

 ## Library structure